Comments on chiral algebras and $\Omega$-deformations: Chiral algebras from 6d SCFTs

 It is tempting to speculate that for the 6d $\cN=(2,0)$ theory on this orbifold space it is possible to use supersymmetric localization to derive the corresponding chiral algebra.
-The results of \cite{Kimura:2011zf} may be useful in this regard.
+The results of \cite{Kimura:2011zf,Bonelli:2012ny} may be useful in this regard.
 In the absence of such an explicit calculation we can try to formulate an educated guess for the chiral algebras arising from this orbifold construction.
-To formulate the conjecture we draw inspiration from the results in \cite{Belavin:2011pp,Nishioka:2011jk} on the generalizations of the AGT correspondence to theories on 4d orbifolds.
-The natural conjecture for the chiral algebra obtained from localizing the 6d $\cN=(2,0)$ theory of type $\mathfrak{g}=A_{N-1}$ on the $\Omega$-deformed $\mathbf{R}^4/\mathbf{Z}_k \times C$ is that it should be the same as the algebra of a system of generalized para-fermions known as ${\rm RCFT}[A_{k-1},A_{N-1}]\oplus {\rm RCFT}[A_{N-1},A_{k-1}]$ \cite{Cecotti:2010fi}, i.e. the $k^{\rm th}$ para-$\cW_N$ algebra \cite{Christe:1988vc,Bowcock:1988vs,Nam:1989ya,Nemeschansky:1991pr}.
-More generally for $\cN=(2,0)$ theories of type $\mathfrak{g}$ one should find a system of generalized para-fermions of type ${\rm RCFT}[A_{k-1},\mathfrak{g}]\oplus {\rm RCFT}[\mathfrak{g},A_{k-1}]$ realizing the $k^{\rm th}$ para-$\cW_{\mathfrak{g}}$ algebra.
+To formulate the conjecture we draw inspiration from the results in \cite{Belavin:2011pp,Nishioka:2011jk,Bonelli:2011jx} on the generalizations of the AGT correspondence to theories on 4d orbifolds.
+The natural conjecture for the chiral algebra obtained from localizing the 6d $\cN=(2,0)$ theory of type $\mathfrak{g}=A_{N-1}$ on the $\Omega$-deformed $\mathbf{R}^4/\mathbf{Z}_k \times C$ is that it should be the same as the algebra of a system of generalized para-fermions known as ${\rm RCFT}[A_{k-1},A_{N-1}]\oplus {\rm RCFT}[A_{N-1},A_{k-1}]$ \cite{Cecotti:2010fi}, see \cite{Christe:1988vc,Bowcock:1988vs,Nam:1989ya,Nemeschansky:1991pr}.
+More generally for $\cN=(2,0)$ theories of type $\mathfrak{g}$ one should find a system of generalized para-fermions of type ${\rm RCFT}[A_{k-1},\mathfrak{g}]\oplus {\rm RCFT}[\mathfrak{g},A_{k-1}]$.
 Indeed, this appears to be in line with the discussion in \cite{Dijkgraaf:2007sw}, where the localization of the four-dimensional theory resulting from the abelian $\cN=(2,0)$ theory was studied.
-In Section~\ref{subsec:orbequiv} we provide supporting evidence for this conjecture by recovering the central charge of the $k^{\rm th}$ para-$\cW_{\mathfrak{g}}$ algebra by an explicit equivariant integration of the anomaly polynomial of the 6d $\cN=(2,0)$ SCFT of type $\mathfrak{g}$.
+In Section~\ref{subsec:orbequiv} we discuss the results in \cite{Nishioka:2011jk} which provide supporting evidence for this conjecture by computing the chiral algebra central charge via an explicit equivariant integration of the anomaly polynomial of the 6d $\cN=(2,0)$ SCFT of type $\mathfrak{g}$.

 Similarly one should be able to construct a chiral algebra starting from a 4d $\cN = 2$ theory on $\mathbf{R}^2/\mathbf{Z}_k \times \mathbf{R}^2$ along the lines of \cite{Oh:2019bgz,Jeong:2019pzg}.
 In this case, however, we are not able to formulate a guess for the resulting chiral algebra.
 Nevertheless, in Section~\ref{subsec:orbequiv} we calculate the central charge of this chiral algebra using equivariant integration of the 4d $\cN = 2$ anomaly polynomial.
 It would certainly be interesting to explore this in more detail.